apache/incubator-devlake-website/docs/DeveloperManuals/PluginImplementation.md

 *1.1*.
 Make sure you have Python 3+ with `pip` installed.

 *1.2*.
-Install the required singer tap using `pip`.
-In our case `pip install tap-github`.
+Add the python module for the singer tap to the `requirements.txt` in the root Devlake directory.

 *1.3*.
-You now have the tap binary installed and available on your $PATH.
+Run `make dep` to get the tap as well other dependencies, if missing, installed.

 *1.4*.
-Install the GoJsonSchema binary from [here](https://github.com/atombender/go-jsonschema).
-This is needed for the data-model code generation outlined in step 3.4.
+You now have the tap binary installed and available on your $PATH.

 ### Step 2: Setting up Singer tap config